jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

 This choke point is a vital one to defend @sgv as it is impossible to write a @sparql query that would show the same behaviour as the @sgv move.
 @sparql is unable to select the @cbd.
-Since a move moves the whole @cbd, potentially to a new @http document, this behaviour cannot be translated into a @sparql query.
+Since a move moves the whole @cbd to a potentially new @http document, and @sparql is unable to select the @cbd, we required a different approach.
-Because of this, the comparison between execution times is rather unfair.
-Additionally, the @sgv engine requires multiple additional @http requests, that are not performed in parallel because of the bug previously mentioned.
+We compare the @sgv query engine to the execution of two queries in parallel, one delete data query and one insert data query.

 @fig:res-delete-insert-id shows the execution times of query @fig:delete-insert-id.
-The ratios of operations are: $#calc.round(6/35, digits: prec)$ ; $#calc.round(2/5, digits: prec)$ ; $#calc.round(5/35, digits: prec)$ ; and $#calc.round(6/35, digits: prec)$
+The ratios of operations are:
+$#calc.round(7/11, digits: prec)$ ; $#calc.round(2/4, digits: prec)$ ; $#calc.round(5/12, digits: prec)$ ; and $#calc.round(7/12, digits: prec)$
-We could conclude this breaks our hypothesis, but it should be noted that the non-@sgv client would have a slowdown if it was forced to create a new resource too.
+We can thus conclude that our hypothesis is still valid.
 Again, we highlight the difference between fragmentation strategies.
 Clearly, the delay experienced from loading the large file in the case all posts are stored in the same file is significant.